Is Your Church In Pastoral Transition?

 - Guiding the church through numerous adjustments that come from the change in pastors.

-- Renewing and strengthening authentic, vital relationships with sister ABC Northwest churches and their pastors.
+- Renewing and strengthening authentic, vital relationships with sister Mission Northwest churches and their pastors.

 - Preparing the congregation with strong hopes and a clear vision in welcoming the new pastor.